 When do money changers have to conduct mandatory KYC checks?

-The trigger amount for a KYC check varies among different jurisdictions.
-Money changers have to conduct customer due diligence for AML/CFT purposes once a customer has requested a certain amount in a transactions.
+The trigger amount for a KYC check varies in different jurisdictions.
+Money changers have to conduct customer due diligence for AML/CFT purposes if a customer requests an amount that exceeds a certain threshold stipulated by local regulation in a single transaction.

 There needs to be a balance between detecting money laundering and not burdening the money changers with too much administrative work, hence, these amounts may be adjusted periodically.
 The amounts in green have been converted into local or US dollars for a fair comparison across these jurisdictions.